This post will be about continuous integration between [Open Build Service] and [GitHub].

 The OBS _service file

-The correspondig _service:
+The corresponding _service:

 <services>